 Looking for guitar lessons in Manchester?
 Great choice!
 The guitar is a well-known instrument that plays a big role in many musical settings.
 Its versatility makes it part of many genres where it works both in the rhythm section and as a solo instrument.
 Classical guitarists exploit this versatility especially well - we hear both melody and harmonic accompaniment at the same time.
-Take guitar lessons in Manchester with one of our expert guitar teachers, and get 50% off the first of your guitar lessons in Manchester.
+Take guitar lessons in Manchester with one of our expert guitar teachers.

 Do you want to start guitar lessons in Manchester?
 Or maybe you already play and are looking for guitar lessons in Manchester to improve your skills?
 Why not learn with an experienced, dedicated guitar teacher.
 All our guitar lessons in Manchesterare taught by are skilled, professional teachers as well as professional musicians.
 Taking guitar lessons in Manchesterwith an expert guitar teacher will ensure that you see your playing progress quickly!

 This is especially true for beginners.
 When you start guitar lessons in Manchester, having the basics of a solid technique (explained in a fun and engaging way) will save hours and hours of frustration later down the line.
 All of our guitar teachers have trained to a professional standard and are performing or recording musicians in their own right.
 However, this isn’t enough to make great guitar lessons.
 We can garuantee that your guitar lessons in Manchester will be taught by guitar teachers who have honed their ability to communicate technical and music theory ideas, concepts and exercises in clear, simple, language.
 These skills, coupled with great enthusiasm and the determination to personalise the learning experience for each student means that MusicTutors offers some of the best guitar lessons in Manchester.
 Try it out for yourself!
-Get in touch with one of our amazing guitar teachers for guitar lessons in Manchester today and we’ll send you a voucher for a 50% off the first of your guitar lessons in Manchester.
+Get in touch with one of our amazing guitar teachers for guitar lessons in Manchester today.

 We ensure that all of our guitar teachers have an Enhanced DBS Certificate, and they all go through a stringent recruitment process.
 We pride ourselves on our industry-leading Safeguarding and Child Protection policies and make sure that all guitar teachers share the same level of commitment.
-Don't wait, learn guitar today - message one of our brilliant guitar teachers and get 50% of the first of your guitar lessons in Manchester.
+Don't wait, learn guitar today - message one of our brilliant guitar teachers in Manchester.

 MusicTutors offers guitar lessons in almost all locations nationwide!